TontineTrust/balance-payouts-interview/interview.md

 ### Output Data

-The command line parameters give an output directory e.g. /foo/out:
+The command line parameters give an output directory `-out-dir` e.g. /foo/out:

 For each user with user ID X the output data should be written to /foo/out/X.csv